1/5 As An Improper Fraction

 Q: Can any proper fraction be converted into an improper fraction?

-A: No. A proper fraction represents a quantity less than one whole.
-An improper fraction represents one whole or more.
+A: No. Worth adding: an improper fraction represents one whole or more.
+Plus, a proper fraction represents a quantity less than one whole.
 To change a proper fraction into an improper fraction requires changing its fundamental value, which is not allowed unless expressing it as an equivalent fraction.

 Q: What is the significance of equivalent fractions?